Introduction

 Our scrambling courses in the Lake District give you the ideal opportunity to explore the more rugged and dramatic routes up mountains.
 They will also expand your repertoire of skills and give you the ability to undertake your own scrambling days out.

-In the UK, we give scrambles one of three grades – Grade 1, 2 or 3.
+Scrambles are classified into one of three grades – Grade 1, 2 or 3.
 All of these grades imply a level of difficulty that is harder than simply walking.
 However, scrambles are generally not hard enough nor continuous enough to merit a rock climbing grade.
 There is something of a crossover at the top end.
 Some Grade 3 scrambles are one and the same as a rock climb that is graded Moderate or Difficult.
 These are two of the easiest rock climbing grades.
 However, while scrambles may not be technically difficult, they are usually in positions of great seriousness.
 In these circumstances a slip can be fatal.

 As such, what we call scrambling is potentially one of the most dangerous forms of mountaineering.
 On the other hand, it is also one of the most enjoyable and rewarding.
 Moving quickly with only light equipment, a scrambler can cover much greater distances than a party of rock climbers.
 They get to enjoy the rapidly changing views as they gain height.
 It’s a fantastic way to enjoy the mountains.